Typhoon Nesat (2017): Meteorological history

 A tropical disturbance accompanied by a broad low-pressure area formed near Palau on July 21; its circulation and associated convection remained elongated and disorganized for the next few days.
 However, on July 25, the system began to consolidate, with formative convective banding wrapping into its low-level circulation center.
 As such, the Japan Meteorological Agency (JMA) upgraded it to a tropical depression, and the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert shortly after.
 Meanwhile, PAGASA also stated that the system had intensified into Tropical Depression Gorio.
 Despite having a partially exposed LLCC, the JTWC also upgraded the system to a tropical depression early on July 26, after scatterometer data and the Dvorak technique revealed sufficient organization.
 Soon after that, the JMA upgraded the system to a tropical storm and assigned it the international name Nesat while it was located about 600 km (375 mi) east-northeast to Naga, Philippines.
+(Note: The name Nesat (Khmer: នេសាទ, [neː.ˈsaːt]) was contributed by Cambodia and means fishing in Khmer.)
 Later on July 26, JTWC followed suit and upgraded it to a tropical storm.

 Tropical Storm Nesat began to intensify slowly as it tracked generally northwestward along the western edge of an extension of the subtropical ridge centered to the east, aided by a weak anticyclone over the system and a vigorous equatorward outflow channel.
 By the morning on July 27, the JMA upgraded Nesat to a severe tropical storm.
 Amid favorable conditions with weakening vertical wind shear and sea surface temperatures of over 31 °C (88 °F) in the area southeast of Taiwan, Nesat intensified into a typhoon at around 06:00 UTC on July 28.
 Despite a new tropical depression to the west of the typhoon restricting outflow to the west, Nesat strengthened further to reach its peak intensity at around 18:00 UTC, with the central pressure at 960 hPa (28.35 inHg) and ten-minute maximum sustained winds at 150 km/h (90 mph).
 As Nesat continued to approach Taiwan, animated radar imageries from the Central Weather Bureau (CWB) of Taiwan and microwave imagery depicted a developing eye with strong spiral banding.

 Maintaining its peak intensity, Typhoon Nesat made its first landfall over Su'ao, Yilan County in Taiwan at 11:10 UTC and re-emerged over the Taiwan Strait from Zhunan, Miaoli County at 14:30 UTC.
 The mountainous terrain of Taiwan caused Nesat's convective structure to rapidly decay while cloud tops quickly warmed.
 At around 21:00 UTC, the JMA downgraded it to a severe tropical storm, and the JTWC downgraded it to a tropical storm.
 At around 22:00 UTC on July 29, Nesat made its second landfall over Fuqing, Fujian, China.
 About five hours later, the JTWC issued their final warning on Nesat.